 What is the safe period for having sex?

-Your menstrual cycle starts with the first day of your period till the first day of your next period.
-Normally, the menstrual cycle for more than 90% of women is of 28 days.
+Your menstrual cycle starts on the first day of your period and ends on the first day of your next period.
+A menstrual cycle lasts for 28 days on an average for over 90% of women.

-The safe period to have sex is from day 1 to day 7 and from day 21 till when your cycle ends.
-But, this calculation is valid only when your cycle is of 28 days, if it is longer than your safe period is not reliable.
+The safer period to have sex are from day 1 to day 7 and from day 21 till when your cycle ends.
+But, this calculation is valid only if your cycle is 28 days.
+If it is longer or shorter, this method isn’t a reliable way for you.

 The Fertility Period